 YAS features young artists working in diverse visual media including 2-D & 3-D art.

 The Youth Art Sale provides an opportunity for youth to showcase and sell their work in a venue that is comparable to what professional artists at Festival of the Arts experience.

 At the Young-at-Art Mart Festival artists sell original works of art priced from $.50 to $5.
-This unique area is open to children 12 and under, and is located in the Youth Plaza in the NE corner of the Myriad Botanical Gardens.
+This unique area is open to children 12 and under, and is located on City Hall lawn.